preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 What is to be considered Underused Content can be set in Omnia Admin, see: :doc:`Metrics Settings </admin-settings/tenant-settings/settings/metrics/index>`

-To show several metrics on a page (for example the Dashboard) just add the block several times, with different settings.
+To show several metrics on a page (for example in the Dashboard) just add the block several times, with different settings.

 Filter UI
 ************